Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

 Chirality is the asymmetry of a particular object which cannot be superimposed over it's specular image.
 These mirror-image counterparts, called enantiomers, may exhibit dramatically different properties despite being related by a simple mirror operation.
 The concept of chirality has been historically central to organic chemistry, where enantiomers of a molecule can differ significantly, exhibiting distinct smells or having varying effects as drugs.
 Beyond organic chemistry, in inorganic systems, chirality underpins a diverse range of phenomena, including circular dichroism, circular photogalvanic effects \cite{dejuan_2017}, chiral-induced spin selectivity \cite{naaman_2012,evers_2022}, chiral phonons \cite{zhang_2015,zhu_2018}, and the emergence of novel topological states of matter \cite{chang_2018}.
 These effects hold promise for applications in optoelectronic devices \cite{dor_2013,long_2020}, catalysts for enantioselective reactions \cite{song_2002,switzer_2003,yoon_2003}, and spintronics \cite{naaman_2015,naaman_2019,yang_2021}.
 A particularly desirable feature of chiral materials is their ability to achieve chiral selectivity, the controlled spontaneous breaking of improper symmetries to favor one enantiomer over the other, as such control could pave the way for new functionalities in technology and materials science.

 A promising strategy to achieve chiral selectivity is to identify materials with achiral phases energetically close to their chiral ground state, enabling chirality switching through an intermediate achiral phase.
 In this context, the family of ferroelectric van der Waals materials $\mathrm{NbOX_2}$ (X = I, Br, Cl) has emerged as a particularly exciting candidate.
 These materials exhibit a low-energy barrier for switching ferroelectric (FE) ordering, facilitating efficient polarization manipulation \cite{jia_2019, chen_2021c, abdelwahab_2022}.
 Unlike many 2D ferroelectric materials, their ferroelectric properties are layer-independent, extending from monolayers to bulk structures \cite{jia_2019, chen_2021c}, making them ideal for nanoscale devices.
-In addition, $\mathrm{NbOX_2}$ compounds display exceptional nonlinear optical properties, including record-setting second-harmonic generation (SHG) efficiencies that scale with layer thickness \cite{abdelwahab_2022, guo_2023}, making them promising for polarization-sensitive optoelectronic devices such as photodetectors and sensors \cite{fang_2021, huang_2024}.
-Furthermore, the interplay between in-plane ferroelectric and antiferroelectric (AFE) orderings, coupled with charge-density wave (CDW) states, provides an additional knob for electrically tuning optical nonlinearities \cite{abdelwahab_2022}.
+In addition, $\mathrm{NbOX_2}$ compounds display exceptional nonlinear optical properties, including record-setting second-harmonic generation efficiencies that scale with layer thickness \cite{abdelwahab_2022, guo_2023}, making them promising for polarization-sensitive optoelectronic devices such as photodetectors and sensors \cite{fang_2021, huang_2024}.
 This combination of properties positions $\mathrm{NbOX_2}$ compounds as an ideal platform for exploring the interplay between chirality, ferroelectricity, and external stimuli.